-(1) Total return based on market value is calculated assuming shares of common stock were purchased at the market price at the beginning of the period, distributions were reinvested at a price obtained in the Company's dividend reinvestment plan, and shares were sold at the closing market price on the last day of the period.
-Total return is not annualized for a period of less than one year.

-(2) Total return based on net asset value is calculated assuming shares of common stock were purchased at the net asset value at the beginning of the period, distributions were reinvested at a price obtained in the Company's dividend reinvestment plan, and shares were sold at the ending net asset value on the last day of the period.
-Total return is not annualized for a period of less than one year.

-(3) Portfolio turnover rate is calculated using the lesser of period-to-date sales and principal payments or period-to-date purchases over the average of the invested assets at fair value.

-(4) Ratio of total expenses before management fee waiver to average net assets was 7.41% for the period ended April 30, 2019.

-(5) Ratio of net investment income before management fee waiver to average net assets was 7.10% for the period ended April 30, 2019.
+- (1) Total return based on market value is calculated assuming shares of common stock were purchased at the market price at the beginning of the period, distributions were reinvested at a price obtained in the Company's dividend reinvestment plan, and shares were sold at the closing market price on the last day of the period.
+Total return is not annualized for a period of less than one year. - (2) Total return based on net asset value is calculated assuming shares of common stock were purchased at the net asset value at the beginning of the period, distributions were reinvested at a price obtained in the Company's dividend reinvestment plan, and shares were sold at the ending net asset value on the last day of the period.
+Total return is not annualized for a period of less than one year. - (3) Portfolio turnover rate is calculated using the lesser of period-to-date sales and distributions from portfolio investments or period-to-date purchases over the average of the invested assets at fair value. - (4) Ratio of total expenses before management fee waiver to average net assets was 9.87% and 6.17% for the year ended October 31, 2019 and period ended October 31, 2018, respectively. - (5) Ratio of net investment income before management fee waiver to average net assets was 8.54% and 5.42% for the year ended October 31, 2019 and period ended October 31, 2018, respectively. - (6) Annualized. - (7) Calculated on the average share method. - (8) The issuance of common stock on a per share basis reflects the incremental net asset value change as a result of the issuance of shares of common stock in the Company's August 2019 rights offering and the anti-dilutive impact from changes in weighted-average shares outstanding during the period.

-(6) Annualized.
+The following table presents the aggregate outstanding borrowings and asset coverage per unit as of October 31, 2019 and as of October 31, 2018:

+Class and Year otal Amount Outstanding et Coverage r \$1,000 (1) Co Asset verage Per Unit (2) L nvoluntary iquidation eference Per Unit (3) 6.875% Series A Term Preferred Stock October 31, 2019 \$ 21,316,500 \$ 3,151 \$ 78.78 \$ 25.00 October 31, 2018

+- (1) The asset coverage ratio for a class of senior securities representing indebtedness is calculated as the total assets, less all liabilities and indebtedness not represented by senior securities, divided by the class of senior securities representing indebtedness.
+This asset coverage ratio is multiplied by \$1,000 to determine the "Asset Coverage Per \$1,000." - (2) The Asset Coverage Per Unit is expressed in terms of a ratio per share of outstanding Term Preferred Shares.
+When expressing in terms of dollar amounts per share, the asset coverage ratio is multiplied by the involuntary liquidation preference per unit of \$25. - (3) The amount to which such class of senior security would be entitled upon the voluntary liquidation of the issuer in preference to any security junior to it.